TheOdinProject/curriculum/rails_programming/routes_views_controllers_assets/routing.md

 If you open the routes file in your Rails app (located in `config/routes.rb`), you'll see a huge blob of comments that do a pretty good job of explaining how it works, so you're never in much danger of losing your way.

 Lots of training courses and tutorials kind of gloss over routes, and they seem quite easy in hindsight, but I remember learning Rails and getting hung up on what exactly is going on.
-Luckily, typing `$ rake routes` into the command line will give you an output of all the routes that are available to your application.
+Luckily, typing `$ rails routes` into the command line will give you an output of all the routes that are available to your application.
 In this section we'll go into what's actually happening with this file.

 ### Learning Outcomes
 Look through these now and then use them to test yourself after doing the assignment: